 Well since you brought up Love and Rockets again, one of your song titles is “Here on Earth.”
 As you know I am a devout environmentalist.
 If there was something you could fix Here on Earth, what would it be?

-Ok well my big thing on that front is Animal Rights.
+Ok well, my big thing on that front is Animal Rights.

-I cannot understand how human beings can’t point a bow and Arrow or a gun at a deer, and shoot it and kill it; I cannot comprehend that.
+I cannot understand how human beings can’t point a bow and arrow or a gun at a deer, and shoot it and kill it; I cannot comprehend that.

 To me, the deers are the supermodels of the animal kingdom, they’re so beautiful.
-Whenever I’m traveling on my bike through A Forest or whatever, there’s often a deer that will come into view.
+Whenever I’m travelling on my bike through A Forest or whatever, there’s often a deer that will come into view.
 I’ll stop, I’ll turn the engine off the bike and just look at that beautiful animal and the way they move.
 I cannot comprehend how people can kill those, those animals.
-And the whole idea of blood sports like bullfighting in Spain still happening, I mean I’ve heard that the new generation of kids have no interest in bullfighting which is great so hopefully that’s gonna die a death and that’s the end of it.
+And the whole idea of blood sports like bullfighting in Spain still happening, I mean I’ve heard that the new generation of kids have no interest in bullfighting which is great so hopefully, that’s gonna die a death and that’s the end of it.
 Things like cockfighting, you know, dog fights, fox hunting in England – I think that’s been banned, I don’t know if that been changed again.
 The whales, the way the Japanese are killing the whales and the sharks; overfishing.
 All of that stuff: I have a big big problem with it.
 Big problem.
-I’ve got this great T shirt that I found in a store actually and it’s the silhouette of a deer with machine guns where the antlers should be and it just says, “Arm the animals” and that pretty much says it all for me.
+I’ve got this great T-shirt that I found in a store actually and it’s the silhouette of a deer with machine guns where the antlers should be and it just says, “Arm the animals” and that pretty much says it all for me.

 Well speaking of all the “blood sports” this is a fun question: How did Bela Lugosi die?
 And who killed him?

 Well you know, yeah, that’s a weird question.
 As far as I know, I know he was, literally speaking – I can only talk about it in that way – Bela Lugosi dying – I think he was a heroin addict.
-Don’t know if he actually died of a heart attack but I’m pretty sure that he was an addict when he died, if you’re actually talking about the person.
+Don’t know if he actually died of a heart attack but I’m pretty sure that he was an addict when he died if you’re actually talking about the person.
 Is that really what you’re asking though?
-Or are you asking about how the song came about.
+Or are you asking about how the song came about?

 VG: Well I was gonna leave it up to you how you wanted to answer that; if you wanted to be cheeky and be like, “He died in the library by Colonel Mustard with the lead pipe,” that would have been an acceptable answer too.

 DA: See David (J in Bauhaus) wrote the lyrics to that.
 There is an interesting story behind that song.
 I’m very very clear on this.
-I remember because the band had just started; we’d been together about two weeks or something and it was uh, me and Pete (Peter Murphy) started the band off, you know, just had a little rehearsal room in a school yard, you know I’d just managed to rig that up because it’s always difficult for bands to get rehearsal rooms and that’s always the big nightmare because of the sound thing.
+I remember because the band had just started; we’d been together about two weeks or something and it was uh, me and Pete (Peter Murphy) started the band off, you know, just had a little rehearsal room in a schoolyard, you know I’d just managed to rig that up because it’s always difficult for bands to get rehearsal rooms and that’s always the big nightmare because of the sound thing.
 Anyway, got this rehearsal room and Pete and myself are just jamming on some tracks, you know some things that we worked out and then umm, cut the long story short, Kevin (Haskins) was with us then after a few days and then David actually came around a little later after we’d played one gig – there’s an article, party.